 Some of the customer analytics projects implemented included:

-- Customer segmentation – We developed algorithms to predict customer churn.
+- Customer segmentation – We developed AI algorithms to predict customer churn.
 This value-add provided customer churn indicators for modeling low-frequency expensive equipment sales.

 - Propensity modeling – Evalueserve helped the client and its dealer identify upsell and cross-sell opportunities.